All You Need To Know About Japan’s ‘Nengajo’ New Year’s Cards

 If you write the Japanese horizontally, write the address first, then the names below, then your own details lower down.
 When addressing cards in English, Japan Post advises writing them horizontally, with the receiver’s address in the bottom area slightly to the right, and the sender’s address at the top, slightly to the left (see a sample here).
 Since this shows how to write nengajo in English to send overseas, they have added: “Air Mail” at the bottom left, and “Postcard” at the top.
 Cards sent internationally will not be held back for a new year’s day delivery.

 Custom requires you to write the date and a new year greeting (if it’s not already printed on the card), but other than that, how you use the picture side of the postcard is pretty much up to you.

-To write the date in Japanese, use the local style which for 2020 would be “令和二年元旦” (Reiwa 2nen Gantan).
-Unless you’ve been living under a rock, you’ll know that we just started a new era called Reiwa this year.
+To write the date in Japanese, use the local style which for 2021 would be “令和三年元旦” (Reiwa 3nen Gantan).
+Unless you’ve been living under a rock, you’ll know that we just started a new era called Reiwa last year.
 Gantan means January 1.

 Some of the most popular ways to write “Happy New Year” in Japanese are the following:

 明けましておめでとうございます (Akemashite omedeto gozaimasu), 新年おめでとうございます (Shinnen omedeto gozaimasu) or 謹賀新年 (Kinga Shinnen), all of which basically mean “Happy New Year!”

 Most people also add a supplementary phrase, typically 今年もよろしくお願いします (Kotoshi mo yoroshiku onegaishimasu), which means something akin to “I look forward to our contact together again this year.”

 That phrase is often preceded by 昨年はお世話になりました (Sakunen wa o-sewa ni narimashita): “Thank you for all your support last year.”